 Is it any wonder when the clergy—supposedly the guardians of religious purity—thinks so liberally, that the laity acts the way it does?
 The clergy shrugs off the paganism in Christmas, claiming that it is harmless.
 Is it?
 Does it really make any difference whether we celebrate Christmas?

-One of our ministers visited a prospective member, a policeman, a person accustomed to dealing with law.
+One of our ministers visited a prospective member, a policeman, one accustomed to dealing with law.
 A policeman is at least experienced with the biblical principles regarding the importance of law.
 During the visit, the minister and the policeman began discussing Christmas, and the minister asked where in the Bible God commanded its observance.
 The minister said he could show him many verses that plainly said that God did not want us to learn the way of the heathen, nor add their ways to our worship.
 Since he could not quote Scripture, the policeman's only argument was that the Bible related the story of Jesus' birth.

 The policeman asked, "Does it make any difference if I keep Christmas?"
 The minister said, "No, it doesn't make any difference whether you celebrate Christmas or not, unless there is a God."
 Then he showed him Deuteronomy 12:29-31:

-When the Lord your God cuts off from before you the nations which you go to dispossess, and you displace them and dwell in their land, take heed to yourself that you are not ensnared to follow them, after they are destroyed from before you, and that you do not inquire after their gods, saying, "How did these nations serve their gods?
+When the LORD your God cuts off from before you the nations which you go to dispossess, and you displace them and dwell in their land, take heed to yourself that you are not ensnared to follow them, after they are destroyed from before you, and that you do not inquire after their gods, saying, "How did these nations serve their gods?
 I also will do likewise."
-You shall not worship the Lord your God in that way; for every abomination to the Lord which He hates they have done to their gods; for they burn even their sons and daughters in the fire to their gods.
+You shall not worship the LORD your God in that way; for every abomination to the LORD which He hates they have done to their gods; for they burn even their sons and daughters in the fire to their gods.

 It certainly matters to God, the Lawgiver!
 It was because of these heathen practices that God was driving out the inhabitants of the land.
 He did not—and does not—want His people to get caught in the process of judgment and punishment that results from broken law!